Gerald Whitburn

-Gerald "Jerry" Whitburn (born 1943/1944) is a retired American businessman and government official.
+Gerald "Jerry" Whitburn (born 1945) is a retired American businessman and government official.
 He served as Secretary of the Wisconsin Department of Industry, Labor and Human Relations and later Secretary of Wisconsin Department of Health and Social Services under Governor Tommy Thompson, and subsequently served as Secretary of Health and Human Services of Massachusetts for Governor Bill Weld.
 He is best known for his work implementing welfare-to-work programs in the 1990s.

 Early life and education

-Whitburn was born in Marenisco, Michigan, but moved with his family to Merrill, Wisconsin, as a child.
+Whitburn was born in Wakefield (Marenisco), Michigan, but moved with his family to Merrill, Wisconsin, as a child.
 He was graduated from Merrill High School and went on to earn bachelor's degree from the University of Wisconsin–Oshkosh in 1966.
 He continued his education at the University of Wisconsin–Madison and earned his master's degree in political science in 1968.